What My Visit to City Palace Jaipur Taught Me About Smart Marketing

 The City Palace is a beautiful architectural legacy that lies in the heart of Jaipur City.
 It was built between 1729 and 1732 by Sawai Jai Singh II.

-This impressive Palace complex comprises several important structures including the Chandra Mahal which is home to Jaipur’s Royal family, the Diwan-I-Khas, Diwan-I-Aam, Mubarak Mahal, as well as three entry gates (Virendra Pol, Udai Pol, and the Tripolia Gate) that lead the way to the gorgeous City Palace.
+This impressive Palace complex comprises several important structures.
+These include the Chandra Mahal which is home to Jaipur’s Royal family, the Diwan-I-Khas, Diwan-I-Aam, Mubarak Mahal, as well as three entry gates (Virendra Pol, Udai Pol, and the Tripolia Gate) that lead the way to the gorgeous City Palace.

 (Getting back to my surprising marketing lesson)

-After purchasing the tickets, we made our way towards the entry gates and were greeted by a number of tourist guides, unnervingly eager to show us around – probably one reason why I avoid hiring tourist guides.
+After purchasing the tickets, we made our way towards the entry gates.
+A number of tourist guides greeted us, unnervingly eager to show us around – probably one reason why I avoid hiring tourist guides.

 Also, having visited several famous forts in the past and managing quite well without a guide, we were pretty sure we didn’t need one.
 With this decision in mind, we simply walked on, ignoring their over-familiar pleas of assistance and proceeded inside.